NicolasDelahaigue/gifrec/README.md

 ```
 gifrec <duration> <file_name.gif>
 ```
+When you execute this command you have to make a square selection.
+Then you have 2 seconds to switch from your terminal to the desired area.
-PS : There is a sleep of 2 seconds before the start of the record.
-You will hear a sound when the record begin.
+You will hear a sound when the record starts and when it is finished.